 When we talk about VAT, the place of supply is the location that you supply the service to.
-For example, the buyer has a head office in Germany, and a smaller base in France.
-They buy services from you for their French offices.
+For example, a customer has a head office in Germany and a smaller base in France, and they buy services from you for their French offices.
 The place of supply is France, even though their head office is elsewhere.

-The place of supply is where the service is liable for VAT.
-This informs what rate of VAT is due, and to which country’s VAT authority.
-The rules depend on whether you supply services to other businesses, or to consumers (who buy the services for their own personal use, not to use in a business).
+The place that the service is liable for VAT tells us what rate of VAT is due, and which country’s VAT authority it should be paid to.
+The rules you need to apply depend on whether you supply services to other businesses, or to consumers (who buy the services for their own personal use, not to use in a business).

 Making cross border supplies of services to other businesses (B2B)

 If you supply services to a business in another country, you won’t charge VAT on the sale.
 Instead, the business buying the service accounts for the VAT as a reverse charge on their own VAT return.
-Make sure that your invoices show exactly what services you provide, and where you supply them to.
+You’ll need to make sure that your invoices show exactly what services you provide, and where you supply them to, to make it clear why you didn’t charge VAT on the sale.

 Making cross border supplies of services directly to consumers (B2C)

-VAT on digital sales after the Brexit transition period
+VAT on digital sales between the UK and EU

 UK businesses who sell digital services to consumers in the EU